Operation Hammer (1987)

 A Los Angeles Police Department C.R.A.S.H. initiative that began in April 1987, Operation Hammer was a large scale attempt to crack down on gang violence in Los Angeles, California.
 A year later, the LA Times reported a double-digit drop in gang violence in parts of the city.
 After a group of people at a birthday party were shot down on their front lawn in a drive-by shooting, Chief of Police Daryl F. Gates responded with a roundup of gang members.
-At the height of this operation in April 1988, 1,453 people were arrested by one thousand police officers in South Central Los Angeles (now South Los Angeles) in a single weekend.
+At the height of this operation in April 1988, 1,453 people were arrested and 70+ suspects were shot dead in shootouts with 1,000 police officers in South Central Los Angeles (now South Los Angeles) in a single weekend.

 The origin of Operation Hammer can be traced back to the 1984 Olympic Games held in Los Angeles.
-Under the supervision of Gates the LAPD expanded gang sweeps for the duration of the Olympics, which were implemented across wide areas of the city but especially South Central and East Los Angeles.
-After the games were over, old anti-syndicalist laws began to be revived to maintain the security policy instigated by the Olympic games, and mass arrests of black and Hispanic youth become more common, even though the overwhelming numbers of people arrested were never charged.
+Under the supervision of Gates, the LAPD expanded gang sweeps for the duration of the Olympics, which were implemented across wide areas of the city but especially South Central and East Los Angeles.
+After the games were over, old anti-syndicalist laws began to be revived to maintain the security policy instigated by the Olympic games, and mass arrests of black and Hispanic youth became more common, even though the overwhelming numbers of people arrested were never charged.
 Citizen complaints against police brutality increased 33 percent in the period 1984 to 1989.